 Can Coat’s disease be cured?

-Coats’s disease is a progressive disorder with no absolute cure.
-However, there are treatments to slow down the progression, and if detected -and treated- early, some vision may be restored.
+Coats’s disease is a progressive disorder with no cure.
+However, there are treatments to slow down the progression, and if detected -and treated- early, some vision may be preserved.

 How can it be treated?

 The treatment varies from patient to patient and depends on the severity of the disease at presentation.